Play. Explore. Create. Love. Discover. Run. Learn. Sing. Be Messy. Laugh. Be Free.

 What To Wear

-It is imperative children come dressed appropriately for class, especially in the winter, when our goal is to spend multiple hours outside.
+It is imperative children come dressed appropriately for class, especially in the early spring, which can still feel very much like winter, as our goal is to spend multiple hours outside.

 Rain gear - Each child will be provided with a Muddy Buddy rain suit, which must always be brought and worn to class on rainy or damp days.
 Rain boots must be worn on rainy, muddy, and damp days.

 Footwear - Please take note that it's important for the kids to have proper footwear with rubber soles that protect toes and has good grip for running and climbing.
-Examples include Keen Newport H2 hiking boots or athletic sneakers.
+Examples include Keen Newport H2 hiking boots, Keen closed toed sandal or athletic sneakers.
 Rain boots are necessary on rainy days.
 Insulated snow boots are necessary on cold or snowy days.
+(As snow boots are not actually waterproof, both rain boots and snow boots should be sent on cold and rainy days to ensure we have options to keep your child's feet warm and dry.)
 NO open-toed sandals, flip flops, Natives or Crocs at any time.

 Cold weather gear -